webdiscus/html-bundler-webpack-plugin/README.md

 Default: `null`

-Called after a source of an asset module is rendered, but not yet processed by other plugins.
+Called after the template has been rendered, but not yet finalized, before the split chunks and inline assets are injected.

 The `postprocess` have the following arguments:

 - `content: string` - a content of processed file
-- `info: ResourceInfo` - info about current file
+- `info: TemplateInfo` - info about current file
 - `compilation: Compilation` - the Webpack [compilation object](https://webpack.js.org/api/compilation-object/)

-The `ResourceInfo` have the following properties:
+The `TemplateInfo` have the following properties:

-- `verbose: boolean` - the value defined in the [`verbose`](#option-verbose) option
+- `verbose: boolean` - the [`verbose`](#option-verbose) option
-- `isEntry: boolean` - if is `true`, the resource is the entry point, otherwise is a resource loaded in the entry point
-- `filename: string|function` - a filename of the resource, see [filename](https://webpack.js.org/configuration/output/#outputfilename)
+- `filename: string|function` - the [`filename`](#option-filename) option of the template
-- `outputPath: string` - a full path of the output directory
+- `outputPath: string` - the absolute path of the output directory
-- `sourceFile: string` - a full path of the source file, without URL query
+- `sourceFile: string` - the absolute path of the source file, without URL query
-- `assetFile: string` - an output asset file relative to the `outputPath`
+- `assetFile: string` - the output file relative to the `outputPath`

 Return new content as a `string`.
 If return `undefined`, the result processed via Webpack plugin is ignored and will be saved a result processed via the loader.